bewest/amforth/readme.txt

 amforth is implemented in assembly and forth.
 The code is stable and well tested.

-All words have ans94-draft6 (core and extension word sets) stack diagrams, but not nessesairly the complete semantics.
+All words have ans94-draft6 (core and various extension word sets) stack diagrams, but not nessesairly the complete semantics.
 Some words from the standard are omitted, ask for them if you need them.

 Since release 2.1 amforth is a library.